HOTLINE(050) 447-70-63

 • Oleksiy Sapuha – a soldier and bird photographer from Mykolaiv, killed in action in Donetsk oblast on July 30.

 • Bohdan Zatula – a Kharkiv-based Novyny.LIVE correspondent who had been conscripted.
 Bohdan enlisted in the Ukrainian Armed Forces on July 31, 2024.
-The journalist was killed in a mass artillery strike in Dnipropetrovsk oblast on August 26.
+The journalist was killed in a mass shelling strike in Dnipropetrovsk oblast on August 26.

 According to the IMI, as of September 4, 86 media workers have died in Ukraine as a result of Russia's full-scale aggression, with 11 of those dying while reporting.